-- Objects are represented as volumes.

-- Visualisation is interactive.

-- Visualisation is accurate.

-- The modelling process is accurate and interactive.

-- Transformations can be applied to objects.

-- Model and interface are adapted to the use of Boolean composition operators with free-form and point-by-point controlled transitions [7,8].
+- Objects are represented as volumes. - Visualisation is interactive and offers a high shape representation quality. - Visualisation is an accurate representation of the object. - The modelling process is accurate and interactive. - Transformations can be applied to objects. - Model and interface are adapted to the use of Boolean composition operators with "functionally defined" and point-by-point controlled transitions.

 The goal of this paper is not to propose a complete solution, but as a first step, to present and to justify a kernel on which such a modeller can be based.
-In the following section, we present an overview of different volume modelling systems, and the structure they are based on.
-We then justify our choice of data structure in Section 3.
-Regular grids discretely storing the field values combined with a triquadratic approximation reconstruction are used to define volume objects.
-This association of a grid and an approximation/interpolation reconstruction allows the field to be defined by a C1 continuous real function and the surface to be directly visualised from its own equation.
-In Section 4, the triquadratic B-spline is described.
+In the following section, we present and justify our choice of data structure.
+Regular grids discretely storing the field values combined with a triquadratic approximation filter are used to defined volume objects.
+This association of a grid and an approximation/interpolation filter allows the field to be defined by a C^1 continuous real function and the surface to be directly visualised from its own equation.
+In the third section, the triquadratic filter is described.
 We present the visualisation method and explain how interactive and high precision visualisation is obtained.
 This allows us to show that the visualisation is faithful to the object definition.
-Modelling tools and processes are presented in the fifth Section.
-We discuss the use of Boolean composition with free-form transition and we describe, as an example use of our data structure, an interactive interface to allow the user to precisely control the modelled shape.
+Modelling tools and processes are presented in the fourth section.
+We discuss the use of Boolean composition with "functionally defined" transition and we describe, as an example of use of our data structure, an interactive interface to allow the user to precisely control the modelled shape.
 To illustrate the work presented in this paper, we conclude with some examples.